Hedgehog needing help……

 New hutches for Richard at Aylsham -to house more rescued hoggies.

 New hutches bought to help Tracy at Long Stratton to look after more rescued hoggies.

 Dedicated Hedgehog Hogspital built at Hallswood Animal Sanctuary at Stratton Strawless, nr Norwich

 Zoozone cages for Hallswood Hogspital

 Secondhand hutches (from a closing rescue) purchased for Hedgehog Haven, North Walsham.

 Funds given to help with the cost of installing the electrics into the new Hogspital at Hedgehog Haven.

-Microscope bought for (free loan) Marian at Hedgehog Haven, to enable her to check samples quickly and cost free.
+Microscopes bought for (free loan) for Marian at Hedgehog Haven and Richard at Aylsham, to enable them to check samples quickly and cost free.